DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits

-Let $\ell_{\mathcal{D}}$ and $m_{\mathcal{D}}$ be the latency and the pre-change window length of the detector $\mathcal{D}$ \cite{huang2025cdbppsmabs}, respectively.
-To characterize DAL's performance under piecewise stationarity, we employ the methodology of \cite{huang2025cdbppsmabs}, incorporating the regret analysis of the stationary bandit algorithm and that of the change detector.
-Theorem \ref{thrm:dal_reg} is based on Theorem 1 from \cite{huang2025cdbppsmabs}, however, since we are studying general bandits, additional novel analysis is required.
-Thus, a proof sketch and the new analysis are provided in the Appendix.
+Thus, to characterize DAL's performance under piecewise stationarity, we employ the methodology of \cite{huang2025cdbppsmabs}, incorporating the regret analysis of the stationary bandit algorithm and that of the change detector.
+Since we are studying general bandits, additional novel analysis is required.
+Due to space constraints, the full analysis and proof of Theorem \ref{thrm:dal_reg} are deferred to the Appendix.